 Problems arise, though, when the area being monitored is subject to repetitive motion within a relatively short span of time.
-For example, kids playing in your front yard may trigger your motion alerts over and over again as they continually criss-cross the area being monitored by your Ring device.
-In addition to creating an unwanted series of false alerts, too many false alerts can run down the battery in battery-operated Ring devices.
+For example, kids playing in your front yard may trigger your motion notifications over and over again as they continually criss-cross the area being monitored by your Ring device.
+In addition to creating an unwanted series of false notifications, too many false notifications can run down the battery in battery-operated Ring devices.

 It's exactly this sort of situation that the Motion Frequency algorithm was designed to alleviate.

 Ring's Motion Frequency algorithm is an internal program that runs inside of your Ring device.
-It analyzes the traffic patterns of detected motions, looking for repetitive patterns.
-When it detects such a pattern, it essentially "sleeps" your device for a certain period of time, cutting down the number of motion alerts you'll get from the same set of stimuli.
-The more time a repetitive pattern of motion continues, the longer the time between issuing motion alerts.
+It analyses the traffic patterns of detected motions, looking for repetitive patterns.
+When it detects such a pattern, it essentially "sleeps" your device for a certain period of time, cutting down the number of motion notifications you'll get from the same set of stimuli.
+The more time a repetitive pattern of motion continues, the longer the time between subsequent motion notifications.